DevUltimateman/DevUltimateman/README.md

-- 👋 Hi, I’m @DevUltimateman
+- 👋 Hi, I’m @Ultimateman
 - 👀 I’m interested in coding with  c#, c++ & codscript
 - 📫 How to reach me: kingultimateman@gmail.com // discord: Ultimateman